2314772/CS220AU-DP/README.md

 ## Tasks
 1. continuously update the Tasks and Log headings to reflect your progress
-2. read through project management and content management aspects of the website
+2. read through content management aspects of the website
 3. existential risks interdisciplinary literature review
 4. add image/photo of mindmap

 ## Log
+2023-12-01

+2023- 11-30 read through the module outline and assessment criteria to recap what i need to do, and how i intend to go about doing so.

+2023-11-28 read through 'project management' aspect of website.
+Thinking about gathering more data, as well as what I'm going to do in order to create content for my website.

+2023-11-24 reading week, no class

+2023-11-17 classwork; everyone was following the same instructions to test out and start building up our Github 'index' files.
+Learnt how to embed photos too.

 2023-11-10 listened to other peers' presentations and listened to their feedback.
 Then did my own presentation and gained feeedback about it and specifically my research question ideas as well.
 I want to focus on different personality traits use of social media, and how this changed during the Covid-19 pandemic

 2023-11-05 began thinking about presentation, started making a powerpoint